 The major difference between stimulant and non-stimulant medications are their mechanisms of action, their side effect profiles, and their interaction with other medications that patients may be taking.

-Stimulant medications work by increasing the amount of neurotransmitters such as dopamine, norepinephrine, and serotonin sent to the brain, as well as stopping them from being degraded.
-Non-stimulant medications can work on similar neurotransmitters by decreasing their degradation in the brain.
-Many of the non-stimulant medications are used as an off-label treatment for ADHD, which means that they do not have approval by the FDA, but have been shown to be effective in some patients with ADHD.
+Stimulant medications work by increasing the amount of neurotransmitters sent to the brain, including dopamine, norepinephrine, and serotonin.
+They also help stop these chemicals from being degraded.
+Non-stimulant ADHD medications can work on similar neurotransmitters by decreasing their degradation in the brain.
+Many of the non-stimulant medications are used as an off-label treatment for ADHD, which means they are not FDA-approved, but have been shown to be effective in some patients with ADHD.

 Stimulants for ADHD

 Stimulant medications work through two main mechanisms.
 In both ways they increase the amount of neurotransmitters in the brain.
 They are used as the first line medical treatment for patients with symptoms of ADHD.
-Children under six years old, however, are advised to work with a behavioral therapist rather than stimulant medication.
+However, professionals recommend that children under six years old work with a behavioral therapist before caregivers consider stimulant medication.

-Patients should speak to their doctor about the side effects of overdosing, and have emergency contact information readily available.
+Patients should speak to their doctor about the side effects and possibility of overdosing and have emergency contact information readily available.
 Stimulants should be kept away from children and stored in a safe area.

 Common stimulant medications to treat ADHD include: